longhorn/website/content/docs/0.8.1/architecture.md

 ---

-Longorn implements distributed block storage using containers and microservices.
+Longhorn implements distributed block storage using containers and microservices.
 It creates a dedicated storage controller for each block device volume and synchronously replicates the volume across multiple replicas stored on multiple nodes.
 The storage controller and replicas are themselves orchestrated using [Kubernetes](https://kubernetes.io).

 The Longhorn manager is repsonsible for creating and managing volumes in the Kubernetes cluster.